 This article will give you an overview of Courses in ScreenSteps.
-Courses are an optional add-on to most plans.

-ScreenSteps courses let you:
+ScreenSteps Courses let you:

-When a user views a course in ScreenSteps the following will happen:
+When a user views a Course in ScreenSteps the following will happen:

 ScreenSteps is not a full-featured LMS.
-The courses feature is designed as a light-weight LMS to assist new employee and customer training.
+The Courses feature is designed as a light-weight LMS to assist new employee and customer training.
 It is not designed to be used for compliance training and does not support SCORM import or export.

-ScreenSteps courses are best used in the following situations:
+ScreenSteps Courses are best used in the following situations:

 Training new employees or customers